Key Takeaways

 You and your family don’t have to face these issues alone.
 The family therapists who work with Rula can help your family get to the root of conflicts, provide tools for healthy communication, and help you nurture the bonds with the ones you love.

 Whether you need individual, couples, family therapy, or a combination, our therapist-matching tool can help you connect with a therapist who accepts your insurance in just a few seconds.
-And, our network of over 8,000 therapists means you can be seen this week.
+And, our network of over 15,000 therapists means you can be seen as soon as tomorrow.

 Family therapists near you